10-Q 1 iivi-20230930.htm 10-Q iivi-20230930

 On May 23, 2023, the Board of Directors approved the Company’s May 2023 Restructuring Plan which includes site consolidations, facilities moves and closures, as well as the relocation and requalification of certain manufacturing facilities.
 These restructuring actions are expected to be accompanied by other cost reductions and are intended to realign our cost structure as part of a transformation to a simpler, more streamlined, resilient and sustainable business model.

-In the first quarter of fiscal 2024, these activities resulted in $3 million of charges primarily for employee termination costs.
-In fiscal 2023, these activities resulted in $119 million of charges primarily for employee termination costs and the write-off of property and equipment, net of $65 million from reimbursement arrangements.
+In the three months ended September 30, 2024, these activities resulted in charges of $24 million, primarily for impairment losses associated with the sale of our Newton Aycliffe business, accelerated depreciation, and site move costs.
+In fiscal 2024, these activities resulted in charges of $27 million, primarily for accelerated depreciation, the write-off of property and equipment, and site move costs, with $3 million of those charges in the three months ended September 30, 2023.
+In fiscal 2023, these activities resulted in $119 million of charges primarily for employee termination costs, and the write-off of property and equipment, net of $65 million from reimbursement arrangements.
 We expect the restructuring actions to be substantially completed by the end of fiscal 2025.
 However, the actual timing and costs associated with these restructuring actions may differ from our current expectations and estimates and such differences may be material.
 See Note 17.
-Restructuring and Synergy and Site Consolidation Plan to the Company’s Condensed Consolidated Financial Statements included in Item 1 of this Quarterly Report on Form 10-Q for further information.
+Restructuring Plan to the Company’s Condensed Consolidated Financial Statements included in Item 1 of this Quarterly Report on Form 10-Q for further information.

 Synergy and Site Consolidation Plan

 On May 20, 2023, the Company announced that it has accelerated some of the actions planned as part of its multi-year synergy and site consolidation efforts following the acquisition of Coherent, Inc., including site consolidations and relocations to lower cost sites.
 These relocations and other actions are expected to result in the Company achieving its previously announced $250 million synergy plan, which includes savings from supply chain management, internal supply of enabling materials and components, operational efficiencies in all functions due to scale, global functional model efficiencies and consolidation of corporate costs.
-In the first quarter of fiscal 2024, the acceleration of these activities resulted in $8 million of charges primarily for employee termination, overlapping labor related to transition of manufacturing operations to other sites, shut down costs and accelerated depreciation.
-In fiscal 2023, the acceleration of these activities resulted in $8 million of charges primarily for employee termination costs, the write-off of inventory for products that are being exited and shut down costs.
-See Note 17.
-Restructuring and Synergy and Site Consolidation Plan to the Company’s Condensed Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q for further information.
+In the three months ended September 30, 2024, the acceleration of these activities resulted in $4 million of charges primarily for overlapping labor related to transition of manufacturing operations to other sites and shut down costs, partially offset by a benefit from the reversal of employee termination costs previously accrued.
+In fiscal 2024, the acceleration of these activities resulted in $40 million of charges primarily for overlapping labor related to transition of manufacturing operations to other sites, shut down costs for sites being exited, accelerated depreciation and employee termination costs, with $8 million of those charges in the three months ended September 30, 2023.
+In fiscal 2023, the acceleration of these activities resulted in $20 million in charges primarily for employee termination costs, the write-off of inventory for products that are being exited and shut down costs.

 Critical Accounting Estimates